The

 1960s when Claudia and her husband, Giorgio Locatelli, started to produce

 wine commercially.
-Claudia is an artist and she's been a wonderful
+Claudia was an artist and she had been a wonderful

 "ambassador" for the food, wine and art culture of Piemonte.